fractalic-ai/fractalic/docs-temp/mcp-integration.md

 - Automatic token refresh when expired
 - Graceful fallback when authentication fails

-OAuth tokens are persisted in the FastMCP client cache directory (`~/.fastmcp/oauth-mcp-client-cache/`) in your user home directory.
-Files are keyed by the OAuth server's base URL.
-This cache is shared across all applications using FastMCP and persists between application runs.
+**Important for Docker Deployments**: OAuth tokens are stored in the user's home directory (`~/.fastmcp/oauth-mcp-client-cache/`) by default.
+This creates a deployment challenge because Docker containers don't have access to your local OAuth tokens.
+Currently, FastMCP does not provide a configuration option to change this cache directory location.
+This means OAuth-enabled MCP services will require re-authentication each time a Docker container starts fresh.

+For production deployments, consider using MCP services with embedded authentication tokens in URLs rather than OAuth flows, or ensure OAuth token persistence through Docker volume mounts if needed.

 **Service Status**: The manager provides real-time status through `/status/complete` endpoint, showing which services are connected, tool counts, and any errors.